ghigbie/NodePlayground1/README.md

 # Node Playground 1

-This repo is for working on NodeJS development.
+This repo is dedicated to working on NodeJS development.